PrasannaMaddila/prasannamaddila.github.io/_posts/2024-01-04-theorem-envs-in-git-pages.md

 ## SCSS and the Minima theme

 Now, GitHub Pages allows us to provide SCSS schema which will be used to render our Markdown posts into HTML.
-The Minima theme that I use provides a neat little hooks where we can place our own custom SCSS.
-This is in the `_sass/minima/custom-styles.scss` file, so if you don't have it already, create it now.
+The Minima theme that I use provides a neat little hook where we can place our own custom SCSS.
+This is the `_sass/minima/custom-styles.scss` file, so if you don't have it already, create it now.

 ## Base Environment